rgottbetter/us-tourism-time-series-forecasting/README.md

 The project was completed as part of EN.625.695 – Time Series Analysis at Johns Hopkins University.

-This repository contains the forecasting and model implementation portion of the group project, focusing on ARMA, ARIMA, and SARIMA model evaluation and forecasting.
+This repository contains the model section, forecasting, and model implementation portion of the group project, focusing on ARMA, ARIMA, and SARIMA model evaluation and forecasting.

 Objective:
 Model monthly inbound tourism data from 1996–2023